-I was so chuffed when I learned that 2017’s Atomic Blonde film locations were largely authentic.
+I am so chuffed that 2017’s Atomic Blonde film locations were largely authentic.
 I can’t remember if I have ever seen a Hollywood film utilise Berlin so prolifically as a film location.

 And why not?
 It’s a huge, multicultural city with more history than you could shake a stick at.
 It must be ripe with stories and of course, Atomic Blonde uses one of the most important stories from the 1980s.

 It’s 1989 and the Berlin wall is about to fall.
 Lorraine Broughton (Charlize Theron) is an MI6 agent on a mission in Berlin to recover some secret documents and unveil an underground team of spies.
 Her search takes her all over the city of Berlin, East and West.
-The film also shot inside Studio Babelsberg in Brandenburg (as did Inglorious Basterds (2009)) which is just outside of Berlin.
-Budapest was where the production actually set up a replica of the Berlin wall, protest and street scenes.
+The film also shot inside Studio Babelsberg in Potsdam (as did Inglorious Basterds (2009)) which is just outside of Berlin.
+However, Budapest takes credit for a lot of the Berlin wall, protest and street scenes.
 Yes, even the ones in London.
 That’s all Budapest with a bit of green screen/CGI magic.

-Besides the Studio and some scenes shot in Budapest, many of the Atomic Blonde film locations were still authentic Berlin.
-Let’s have a look at some you might recognise…
+But many of the Atomic Blonde film locations are still authentic to Berlin.
+Let’s take a look…

 All of the Atomic Blonde Film Locations in Berlin

-This airport is an old military airport which is now an events/museum/exhibition space.
+The Flughafen Tempelhof Airport and airfield is an old city/military airport which is now an events/museum/exhibition space.
 During the cold war, the airport was used for American Military transport until slightly after the end of the cold war in 1993.
 In Atomic Blonde, this is where Lorraine arrives in Berlin.
-Let’s just say it’s not the kind of airport Pan Am would normally fly into, and definitely not in 1989.
+Let’s just say it’s not the kind of airport Pan Am would normally fly into in 1989.

 This is where Lorraine fights two Russian agents after they pick her up from the airport, causing their car to crash in this tunnel.

-Okay, SO I don’t recall seeing the Berlin Cathedral in the movie.
+Okay, SO I don’t recall seeing the Berlin Cathedral/Berliner Dom in the Atomic Blonde.
 And I did keep an eagle eye out for it on my last watch.
 But IMDB seems confident that the Cathedral appears somewhere in Atomic Blonde.
 Considering it’s super near the TV tower and Alexanderplatz I have every faith that it does, at least in a passing glance.
 So, that’s essentially why I’ve included it on this list: blind faith in the wisdom of IMDB.

 Yours truly has actually been to this cinema!
 You can read about it in my First Timer’s Guide to Berlin Film Festival post.
 This cinema is one of the prettiest in Berlin, and it’s where Lorraine watched Stalker (1979) before leaving halfway to rifle through people’s coats, the dirty thief.